 Like the referee in football, Bill will call the fouls when our government is making mistakes.
 There are two things Bill believes will make the state government more honest.
 First, Bill favors term limits for Delegates and Senators in order to keep our elected officials more accountable.
 Second, Bill supports the idea of a non-partisan redistricting commission to do away with the gerrymandering agenda bias to which party is in power.
 Our elected officials should represent solid communities, not lines on a map.

-In order to get the Counties of Henrico and Chesterfield and the City of Richmond working together, we must promote regional cooperation for the betterment of schools and roads.
-Bill favors turning the Richmond Metropolitan Authority (RMA) into an elected body of officials from all three jurisdictions.
-The new RMA would be charged with regulating tax revenue allocated to the RMA from all three jurisdictions, money they would normally allocate for roads.
-This would in turn be used to fund a regional transportation network.
+In order to get the Counties of Henrico and Chesterfield and the City of Richmond working together, we must promote regional cooperation for the betterment of education and transportation.
+Bill favors turning the Richmond Metropolitan Transportation Authority (RMTA, formerly the RMA) into an elected body of officials from all three jurisdictions.
+The new RMTA would be charged with regulating tax revenue allocated to the RMTA from all three jurisdictions, money they would normally allocated just for roads.
+This would in turn be used to fund road, but also a regional transportation network by expanding upon ideas like Bus Rapid Transit.
 This would insure that the entire region has good public transportation, which would bring us more jobs and better our economy!

 Through regional cooperation, Bill believes our area schools should work together in investing in a Workforce Development Fund to increase funding for our local community colleges.
 The Richmond region should compete with other regions for jobs, not our individual localities.

-For our children to be ready for college and the workforce, Bill believes technology and textbooks should be funded by the state through the Virginia Lottery.
+For our children to be ready for college and the workforce, Bill believes technology and textbooks should be funded by the state by way of funds generated by the Virginia Lottery, just as they were intended to do in the past.
 Schools shouldn’t be funded based on how well they do on the failed SOL testing program.

 To provide greater opportunity for all children to succeed, Bill wants to establish a HOPE (Helping Outstanding People Educationally) Scholarship system.
 These Scholarships should also be funded through the Virginia Lottery system and will provide free college tuition.
 Eligibility will be based on academic performance in high school as well as continued success while enrolled in college.
 If a student is able to maintain a certain grade point average, he or she will have the opportunity to graduate with little to no debt.